-Building a central Launchpad using SAP Cloud Platform Launchpad service – Integrating 3rd Party Apps
+Building a central Launchpad using SAP Launchpad Service – Integrating 3rd Party Apps

 In the previous blog, I walked though the steps to create a HTML5 app in Cloud Foundry and integrate it within the Launchpad service.
 If you are interested to know how to integrate Classic UIs or Fiori Apps from your on-premise S/4HANA system, you can follow this blog post as the steps are still the same – Building Portal Sites on SAP Cloud Platform Cloud Foundry – Creating your first portal site.
 Please note that in the immediate roadmap there are plans to offers automatic content discovery of Fiori Apps within the S/4HANA system.
 I will update this blog post when its available.